EA677698/NESEmu/README.md

 # NESEMU - NES Emulator

 NESEMU is a software emulator for the Nintendo Entertainment System (NES), a popular 8-bit home video game console from the 1980s.
+This emulator is the NTSC version of the NES.
+There are no current plans to add PAL compatibility.

 ## Dependencies